mauryasubh/nuke-virus/README.md

 # nuke-virus
+Download it or copy a link to extract the file.
+Then open file double click on it.
+Again double click on virus.bat file.
-This file will be craete a lot's off file in any computer and the result is system work slow and computer will hang on.
+The virus will be craete a lot's off file in any computer and the result is system work slow and computer will hang on.
-Double  tap to open a virus.bat file and run it any windows.
+This file work on any version of windows.